A Matter of Time (Star Trek: The Next Generation)

 "A Matter of Time" is the 109th episode of the American science fiction television series Star Trek: The Next Generation, and the ninth episode of the fifth season.
 It aired in syndication on November 18, 1991.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D.

 In this episode, the crew's attempts to save the inhabitants of Penthara IV from the devastating aftereffects of a massive asteroid strike are interrupted by the arrival of Berlinghoff Rasmussen, a purported historian from the 26th century, who claims to be studying their era.
 The rather curious nature of Rasmussen's questions about the 24th century, and his interest in gathering—and stealing—technological "artifacts" from the Enterprise-D, make Troi and the others increasingly suspicious of his origins.

-The episode won an Emmy for outstanding visual effects.
+The episode won an Emmy Award for Individual Achievement in Special Visual Effects.